stoeps13/connections-doc/source/admin/secure/t_azure_add_app.md

     ![](azure_new_secret.jpg)

+    !!! note
-    **Note:** Remember to copy the secret for use later when configuring WebSphere.
+    Remember to copy the secret for use later when configuring WebSphere.

 5. Provide information on token configuration: